 - Handle HTTP Requests Asynchronously

 What to expect?

 We will solve together a series of exercises in Java (70% of the time) exploring the behavior of the tools we cover, discussing their intended purpose, pros and cons of each in detail.
-The content will be backed by deep explanations of key theoretical concepts and proven whenever necessary via performance benchmarks.
-We will make some brief reference (<20%) to the Spring Framework, but all the ideas are directly applicable in any other frameworks in Java: JavaEE, Quarkus and Micronaut.
+The coding will be backed by explanations of key theoretical concepts and demonstrated whenever via performance benchmarks.
+We will make some brief reference to the Spring Framework, but all the ideas are directly applicable to any other frameworks in Java: JavaEE, Quarkus and Micronaut.

 Disclaimer: Concurrency is a huge topic.
 The training does NOT cover concurrency control, race bugs, or deadlocks, nor ReactiveX or Akka Actors.
 Those might become the topic of another a future training.

 Any Java developer, ideally with some prior contact with multi-thread code.

 I would recommend you get yourself a black coffee and you pay close attention to the discussion, stop the recording at any moment and try to reproduce what I'm doing on your own machine.
 In the resources section you can find the code zipped together with the git history, so you can explore my commits if you get lost.
 If still can't make it work, please don't hesitate to email me!

 To run the project you will need a Java 8+ SDK installed, a decent IDE, and access to GitHub and Maven Central.